apache/couchdb/src/docs/src/api/database/find.rst

 otherwise you will receive unexpected results.
 To paginate backwards, you can use a previous bookmark to return the previous set of results.

-Note that the presence of a bookmark doesn't guarantee that there are more results.
+Note that the presence of a bookmark does not guarantee that there are more results.
 You can to test whether you have reached the end of the result set by comparing the number of results returned with the page size requested - if results returned < `limit`, there are no more.